oss-slu/oss.slu.github.io/docs/project_droneworld/about.md

 ### Development Priorities

 - Implement UI changes to enhance the display of simulation responses, including images and graphs.
+- Add a new property for monitoring drone torque battery.
 - Develop Unreal Engine support for various drone types.
-- Integrate MongoDB for storing predefined values.
-- Add a new property for monitoring drone torque battery.

 ## Get Involved